2008 Pacific hurricane season: Hurricane Norbert

 The merging of two tropical waves resulted in the development of a tropical depression south of Mexico around 00:00 UTC on October 4.
 Steered by a mid-level ridge to its north, the depression gradually intensified, becoming Tropical Storm Norbert a day after formation and attaining hurricane strength around 06:00 UTC on October 7.
 The hurricane rounded the ridge and began to rapidly intensify, ultimately reaching its peak as a Category 4 hurricane with winds of 130 mph near 18:00 UTC on October 8.
 An eyewall replacement cycle weakened Norbert to Category 1 strength late on October 9, but favorable environmental conditions allowed the system to re-attain major hurricane intensity around 06:00 UTC on October 11.
-Norbert made landfall just southeast of Bahia Magdalena, Baja California, around 16:30 UTC on October 11 at a slightly reduced strength of 105 mph.
+Norbert made landfall just southeast of Bahía Magdalena, Baja California Sur, around 16:30 UTC on October 11 at a slightly reduced strength of 105 mph.
 An increase in wind shear caused the system to weaken to 85 mph as it made a second landfall east-southeast of Huatabampo, Sonora, around 04:00 UTC on October 12.
 Norbert continued northeast and rapidly dissipated over the mountains of northeastern Mexico by 18:00 UTC.

 Hurricane Norbert struck Mexico's Baja California peninsula with torrential rains and winds of up to 155 km/h.
 Strong winds bent palm trees along coastal areas.
 Some streets were in knee-deep water in the town of Puerto San Carlos.
 Norbert ripped off roofs, knocking down trees and left one person missing and more than 20,000 homes without electricity, local authorities say.
 Some 2850 people were housed in temporary shelters.
 Forty percent of homes were totally or partially damaged on the islands of Margarita and Magdalena, mainly having lost their roofs, said a report from state protection services.
 La Paz international airport suspended its activities at midday local time Saturday, but the tourist resort of Los Cabos remained open.
 Hotel reservations were down by around 40 per cent mainly in Los Cabos and Loreto, local tourism officials said.

 Norbert was a Category 2 hurricane at landfall, which made Norbert the first October hurricane to strike the western Baja California peninsula since Hurricane Pauline forty years prior, and Norbert was the stronger of the two.